Light-Wizzard/WeBookServer/README.md

 ## The Security System

+The Project uses other GitHub Projects, all list here, and I have to trust their code, and QtLabs is trustworthy in my own opinion,
+I use their code, so I have trust it, and its easy to say I should read all the code, but its in development and changes all the time, as is Qt itself, so I can only speak about my Code, and I do not have any hidden code or back-doors, malware, viruses, or any type of code other than just the code it needs to do its job, so I will over comment the code, so you know what all the code does by reading the comments.

+I will have Tracking Capabilities built into this code, but its job is to track where the code was compiled, and is Fork Friendly, you Fork it, it now uses your credentials, your Travis and AppVeyor accounts.

 The Security System has nothing to do with the Code, the reason is simple, if the Code was in charge of Security, someone could Hack it to break the Security,